What IS content marketing, and how is it going to put money in your pocket?

 There are just too may ways for people to avoid “interruption” marketing.
 Mail winds up in the trash unopened.
 The DVR and channel surfer allow TV ads to be skipped.
 Newspaper ads are easy to ignore.

-On the other hand, when customers are searching for information and you publish content that they are looking for that solves their problems, you attract natural traffic that you can then convert, close and delight over time.
+On the other hand, when customers are searching for information and you publish content that they are looking for that solves their problem, you attract natural traffic through search engine optimization that you can then convert, close and delight over time.